Start for free

 Private pension plans

 Private pension plans are retirement funds that are contributed to by the individual – freelancer or otherwise – through their earnings.
 You have the option to set up a private pension plan directly through an insurance provider, or to opt for the government sponsored Riester (Riester Rente) or Rürup (Rürup Rente) pension schemes.
+This article outlines in detail each of the pillars of pension and how they apply to freelancers.

 Professional indemnity insurance (“Berufshaftpflichtversicherung”)

 Professional liability or indemnity insurance protects you and your freelance business from a number of risks that could pop up in the course of your career as your own boss.
 It is not mandatory, but it can be a useful and affordable way to protect yourself financially throughout the course of your freelancer career, particularly if you regularly give professional advice to clients.
 Some clients even require their contractors to take out professional liability insurance.
+Some of the things that adequate professional liability insurance would protect you against include:

 • Negligence claims made by a client